tock/tock/libraries/tock-register-interface/README.md

 Defining the registers is done with the `register_structs` macro, which expects for each register an offset, a field name, and a type.
 Registers must be declared in increasing order of offsets and contiguously.
-Any gap when defining the registers will **not** be preserved when the register struct is created by the macro.
-The macro also generates a unit test which will fail if a gap is introduced.
-If, however, there is an unused gap between two registers in the register map on the chip, then explicit padding is required.
-This padding is specified by an offset and gap identifier (the naming convention is to use `_reservedN`) but without an explicit type.
-The `register_structs` macro will specify the padding as an array that will fill the gap between the previous and subsequent register definitions.
+Gaps when defining the registers must be explicitly annotated with an offset and gap identifier (by convention using a field named `_reservedN`), but without a type.
+The macro will then automatically take care of calculating the gap size and inserting a suitable filler struct.
 The end of the struct is marked with its size and the `@END` keyword, effectively pointing to the offset immediately past the list of registers.

 ```rust
 use tock_registers::registers::{ReadOnly, ReadWrite, WriteOnly};